huntdatacenter/docs/docs/do-science/community/current-consent.md

 ### Consent

-Consent to the membership conditions stated on this page by clicking the **SUBMIT CONSENT**-button below.
+Consent to the membership conditions stated on this page by clicking the **GIVE CONSENT**-button below.

-[BUTTON: SUBMIT CONSENT]
+[BUTTON: GIVE CONSENT]

 [BUTTON: WITHDRAW CONSENT]